 A key feature of the program is the integration of corporate-sponsored projects that allow students to gain real-world experience.
 This occurs every semester of the program that a student is enrolled.
 This hands-on approach ensures our students have the skills necessary to be successful in this growing field of work.

-Students take classes with leading Michigan State faculty in the Broad College of Business as well as the College of Engineering (computer science) and the College of Natural Science (mathematics).
+Students take classes with leading Michigan State faculty in the Broad College of Business as well as the College of Engineering (computer science) and the College of Natural Science (statistics).

-MSU MSBA is also based on a cohort model, ensuring low faculty-to-student ratios and increased networking opportunities.
+MSU MS-BDSA is also based on a cohort model, ensuring low faculty-to-student ratios and increased networking opportunities.